dragonfax/mastodon-terraform/README.md

 Set up a simple Mastodon instance in AWS.

-This configuration provides no redudancy or scaling, as its meant for a private instance with only a few accounts on it.
+This configuration provides no redundancy or scaling, as its meant for a private instance with only a few accounts on it.

 Its runs all the components on one ec2 instances to reduce cost.